alexey-v-paramonov/sc_website/content/en/docs/system/upgrade.md

 If you already have our Internet Radio Platform [installed](/docs/system/installation) and you want to update it to the latest version, just run the update command in the server terminal by connecting via SSH:

+#### Linux/MacOS:
+To connect to the server, run ssh in the terminal
+Run this command in your terminal to connect to the server: `ssh root@your-server-ip` and provide your password when asked:

+{{< lightbox "/images/installation/ru/ssh_01.png" "/images/installation/ru/ssh_01.png" >}}

+#### Windows and Putty:

+After installing Putty, you must enter the server's IP address on the home screen:

+{{< lightbox "/images/installation/putty.png" "/images/installation/putty.png" >}}

+When you click the Open button, you will be prompted for the username: enter `root` and your password :

+{{< lightbox "/images/installation/putty2.png" "/images/installation/putty2.png" >}}

+Further commands in the terminal are the same and do not depend on your operating system.

 ### The update script:

+Run the following command in your terminal:

 {{< highlight bash  >}}
 bash <(curl -s https://streaming.center/dist/update.sh)